 Bad Ems, Germany is one of 11 spa towns that make up the UNESCO World Heritage property called Great Spa Towns of Europe.
 The other German ones are Baden-Baden to the south and Bad Kissingen to the east.
 According to UNESCO, they exhibit “an important interchange of innovative ideas that influenced the development of medicine, balneology and leisure activities from around 1700 to the 1930s.
 This interchange is tangibly expressed through an urban typology centred on natural mineral springs and devoted to health and leisure.
 Those ideas influenced the popularity and development of spa towns and balneology throughout Europe and in other parts of the world.”

 Read more about the four German thermal towns I visited this summer.
+Or, if you prefer, read my separate articles about Baden-Baden and Wiesbaden.

 Have you ever taken a weekend at a thermal spa town?